AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

 Quiz
 ------

-What is the result of running this code?
+What is the result of building and running this code?

 .. code:: Ada